 #4: Star Wars Galaxy’s Edge (E.g. Star Wars land)

-#5: Try to be the Pilot (On the Millennium Falcon Ride)
+#5: Try to be the Pilot on the Millennium Falcon Ride

 #6: Take a free drawing class

 The first opportunity is currently offered at Animal Kingdom and requires you to take the train to Rafiki’s Planet Watch and the Conservation Station.
 It isn’t super convenient, but sometimes on a hot afternoon it is nice to sit for a few minutes and enjoy a low-key train ride.
 In keeping with the theme of the park, you will draw an animal character.
-On our last trip we weren’t super stoked to find that we showed up for the session that was scheduled to draw Ed (one of the hyenas from the Lion King), but it is fun nonetheless.
+On our last trip we weren’t super stoked to find that we showed up for the session that was scheduled to draw Ed (one of the hyenas from the Lion King), but it was fun nonetheless.

 Classes are also offered at the Art of Animation Resort which is now connected to Epcot and Hollywood Studios via the Disney Skyliner.
 They are offered three times per day (11am, 2pm, and 5pm) in the lobby and you don’t have to be a guest of the resort to participate.
 The characters for these classes tend to be more classic Disney characters.
 It does not appear that these classes are currently being offered due to COVID, but I encourage you to see if they have started back up before your next trip.